|

 Expert's Corner

-Geoffrey Schmidt, CPA is a popular YouTube commentator who regularly posts on tpics concern retirement.
+Geoffrey Schmidt, CPA is a popular YouTube commentator who regularly posts on topics concerning retirement finances.
 In a recent video on his HolySchmidt!
 YouTube Channel, Geoffrey covered recent changes to the Social Security program and focused primarily on the issue of overpayments.
 If you have received an overpayment notice that will cause you hardship then he advises you to act immediately and either request a lower repayment rate (which is currently set at 50% of your monthly payment) and/or file an appeal (assuming the overpayment wasn't your fault.)
 Look for more details in this video.

 Ed Weir is perhaps the most experienced and prolific regular commentator covering issues pertaining to Social Security.
 As a former SSA insider, Ed's MyGovExpert YouTube Channel is perhaps the single best place to go for answers to questions about Social Security.